+Finding the right charging station, at the right time

-Further, information services tend to be limited to a specific region, OEM or operator, which limits their usefulness and scalability.
-Without accurate and complete information, it is difficult for an electric vehicle driver to predict whether he/she will be able to charge at a specific charging point.
-In response to these circumstances, TomTom developed an EV Service that provides the following information in real time:
+Information services tend to be limited to a specific region, OEM or operator, which limits their usefulness and scalability.
+Without accurate and complete information, it is difficult for an EV driver to predict whether he or she will be able to charge at a specific charging point.
+In response to these circumstances, TomTom developed a suite of EV services that provides the following information:

-Accurate location of charging stations Plug and payment types, accessibility and operators Availability of charging points
+- Accurate location of charging stations

+- Plug and payment types

+- Accessibility

+- Operator (brand) names

+- Real-time availability of charging points

-The data supporting this service is collected, aggregated, validated and formatted by TomTom, resulting in accurate and exhaustive information for 62,583 charging points in 36 countries, of which 45,811 points provide real-time availability.
-This information enables drivers to easily find charging points that they can actually use, reducing the number of unpleasant surprises and increasing their confidence levels.
-Based on feedback from users, TomTom is investigating developing a functionality to book and pay for a charging point in advance.
+The data is collected, aggregated, validated and formatted by TomTom, resulting in accurate and exhaustive information for 325,685 charging points in 54 countries, of which 125,722 provide real-time availability information across 15 countries.
+This information enables drivers to easily find compatible charging points, reducing the number of unpleasant surprises while increasing their confidence in EV journeys (fig. 3).